 Powers and responsibilities

-The 2018 legislation has strengthened the position of rector by extending the range of their powers and responsibilities.
 The rector is responsible for institutional management, including human resources policy and financial management, the establishment of the HEI’s organisational structure and the division of responsibilities within the structure, and for the appointment and dismissal of management staff.
-At the same time, the new arrangements require collaboration between the rector, the council and the senate as the collective governing bodies of an HEI (for details about the council and the senate, see Chapter 2.7).
+However, in accordance with the legislation, the rector carries out his/her responsibilities together with the council and the senate as the collective governing bodies of an HEI (for details about the council and the senate, see Chapter 2.7).

 The rector: